 Community Participation Process

 Describe outreach activities undertaken to encourage and broaden meaningful community participation in the AFH process, including the types of outreach activities and dates of public hearings or meetings.
 Identify media outlets used and include a description of efforts made to reach the public, including those representing populations that are typically underrepresented in the planning process such as persons who reside in areas identified as R/ECAPs, persons who are limited English proficient (LEP), and persons with disabilities.
 Briefly explain how these communications were designed to reach the broadest audience possible.
-For PHAs, identify your meetings with the Resident Advisory Board.
+For PHAs, identify your meetings with the Resident Advisory Board and other resident outreach.

-Provide a list of organizations consulted during the community participation process.
+Provide a list of organizations consulted during the community participation process,

 How successful were the efforts at eliciting meaningful community participation?
 If there was low participation, provide the reasons.